-All other water test results for the reporting year 2007 were all non-detects.
+All other water test results for the reporting year 2008 were all non-detects.

+Turbidity is a measure of the cloudiness in drinking water.
 We monitor turbidity because it is a good indicator of the effectiveness of our filtration system.

 This report will not be mailed.
-A copy will be provided to you upon request at our office during regular business hours.
+A copy will be provided to you upon request at our office during regular business hours and will be available online at www.greaterharrison.com.